GioDho/Notebook_guides_Federico/README.md

 Extra in __init__: the instance of Singlewaveform uses only booltrigger: if there is nothing useful, the image is skipped

 Extra in config_file: contains cut on reco variables

+Extra: plotfilteredimages(firstimage,lastimage) plots the clusters and highlights in blu what passed the filters

+Extra: plotexplaintracks(firstimage,lastimage) plots the clusters and puts in the legend the variables (hardcoded) you chose

+## TrackRestructurer
+For tracks you do not want more analysis, you pass the output of ExtractData to this and you erase empty images and adds image and cluster indexes

+Output format: list which contains a dictionary with the variable of reco and the added ones.
+The iteration is on each single cluster, not image

+## TrackAnalyzer
+Same as TrackRestructurer, but recomputes some reco variables (theta, length, width, tfullrms) and computes extra (like theta_fit and the long and trans projections) and place them in the output format as TrackRestructurer

+Extra: plot(index_